-Mobile Consumer Survey 2018: The Belgian Cut Bookmark has been added
+Mobile Consumer Survey 2018: The UK cut has been saved

-The Belgian edition of the Global Mobile Consumer Survey 2018 reveals some of the key themes that are disrupting the mobile landscape today and are likely to impact it in the next five years.
+The eighth edition of Deloitte’s Mobile Consumer Survey: The UK Cut explores some of the key themes that this year’s Mobile Consumer survey has revealed, how they are disrupting the mobile landscape today and likely to impact it in the next five years.

-- Ownership of tablets and e-readers has fallen;
+- Ownership of tablets and e-readers have fallen by 4%;

 The smartphone is a mere decade old, and with every year has become ever more integral to people’s lives.
 It has become more versatile, absorbing a growing range of functions, from communication to navigation, from breaking global news to memorising personal stories.
 And it is likely to be used even more intensively over the coming years, as its capability and utility continues to increase.